KHTangent/fjordfursbot/README.md

 - `+listroles` Lists self-assignable roles for this server
 - `+modmail [servername] [message]` Sends an anonymous modmail (must be used in DM)
 - `+randemoji {count} {a}` Sends `count` random emojis.
 If you add an `a` after the amount, the first emoji will be a living creature.
+- `+remember-birthday dd.mm.yyyy` (if enabled in server) Remembers your birthday, so the bot can wish you happy birthday when the day comes :)

 ### For admins
 - `+greeting channel [id]` Set what channel to greet new users in